StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 13 (after holiday)/2 Redux/afternoon_exercise.md

    - Run the development server using `npm run dev`.
    - Open your browser and navigate to `http://localhost:3000`.
    - Verify that you can see the list of students and that you can add and delete students using the Redux store.

 ---

-This step-by-step guide provides detailed instructions for setting up and integrating Redux with a Next.js application using TypeScript.
-Follow these steps to manage student data effectively.